 - 1. Children in care.
-This category includes a 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements or special guardianship order, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
-Children with exceptional medical or social reasons for requiring the school. - 3.
-Children who live in the 'designated appropriate area' of the school and who have a sibling in attendance at the school at the time of the application and who is expected still to be attending the school at the time of entry. - 4.
-Children who live in the 'designated appropriate area' of the school. - 5.
-Children with a sibling in attendance at the school.
-The sibling would need to be attending the school at the time of admission of the child for whom a place is sought. - 6.
-Children whose parents have any other reason for their preference.
+This category includes a looked after child or a child who was previously looked after but immediately after being looked after became adopted or were subject to a residence order or special guardianship order.
+This category also includes those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
+Children with exceptional social or medical reasons for requiring the school. - 3.
+Children who live in the designated area of the school and who have a sibling who attends this school.